PetrKryslUCSD/FinEtoolsDeforLinearTutorials/docs/src/tutorials/TEST13H_mod_tut.md

 ## Goals

 - Show how to generate hexahedral mesh, mirroring and merging together parts.
-- Execute transient simulation by the trapezoidal-rule time stepping of [1].
+- Execute frequency sweep using a modal model.

 ```julia
 #